eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 There are other options beyond using ``sbatch`` to submit jobs to Slurm, like ``salloc`` or simply using ``srun``.
-We recommend using ``sbatch``, but depending on the specific need of your application those option could be better.
+We recommend using ``sbatch``, but depending on the specific need of your application those options could be better.

 Debug partition